 So what am I missing???

-For those that may have Wordpress 2.1 and are wondering where the backup plugin is, it is no longer included in the default Wordpress installation.
+For those that may have WordPress 2.1 and are wondering where the backup plugin is, it is no longer included in the default WordPress installation.

 You can get the new version of the plugin here:

-The latest version of the plugin is designed specifically to take advantage of new features in Wordpress 2.1 by enabling scheduled backups.
+The latest version of the plugin is designed specifically to take advantage of new features in WordPress 2.1 by enabling scheduled backups.

 I am still working on learning how to use WP features…